georgexyz19/georgexyz.com/content/posts/pelican-related-posts-translation.md

 This site does not have any translated articles.
 But I find it is not difficult to translate articles to other languages with Pelican after reading the source code.

-You can set a meta field `lang: zh` for a translated article.
+You can set a meta field such as `lang: zh` for a translated article.
 The article should have the same slug as the original one.
 Then on the `artilce.html` template, you can add the following html snippet.